vdribadan/hometwin/README.md

     Hello World!
     Your IP Address is: 10.10.10.1
- 10.10.10.1 is your NAT IP, which you are using to connect to virtual machine from your host Scheme of the request: ```Your request -> Haproxy (rewrites http to https) -> Nginx (terminates TLS) -> Tomcat (knows it's being proxied from port 443)```
+ 10.10.10.1 is your NAT IP, which you are using to connect to virtual machine from your host.
+ Scheme of the request: ```Your request -> Haproxy (rewrites http to https) -> Nginx (terminates TLS) -> Tomcat (knows it's being proxied from port 443)```

 **Postgres**